 Eventually they moved into their homes.
 Later it was found that the Hampton house was partly on the Laity property, so it was moved farther west.
 Near this there were wild crabapple trees, and grouse would roost in them at night.
 These game birds could be shot and were one supply of meat.
 Another was salmon, as there was an abundance of these in the Lillooet and the Fraser.
 At the time of the salmon runs, they were packed by the thousands from shore to shore.
-These could be bought from Indian fishermen for about ten or fifteen cents apiece.
+These could be bought from Indian [Note: this term can be considered offensive and out of date term, ask people their preference before using this term] fishermen for about ten or fifteen cents apiece.